jmsweb/conway-gol/README.md

 ## Installation

 Java and Maven knowledge is needed to execute this standalone application.
 SceneBuilder is not used to run this Java application but the software was helpful to visualize the layout in wireframe, quick lookups to FXML `Node` attributes and properties, and read/write to FXML file.
+Maven will download project dependencies from repo.maven.apache.org site, compile classes and run tests, and build to package the application as executable jar all-at-once.
+You will see application booting up and robot performing couple of mouse click tasks.
+That is the `test` phase in Maven process.
+After Maven complete the install, a executable jar will be generated.

 1. Clone `conway-gol` repository
 2. Change in `conway-gol` directory
+3. Run either of the following command from a terminal:
-3. Run `mvn clean install` command
+   - `mvn clean install` (Windows)
-   - This command will download project dependencies from repo.maven.apache.org site, compile and run tests, and build to package the application as executable jar all-at-once.
-You will see application booting up and robot performing couple of mouse click tasks.
-That is the `test` phase in Maven process.
-After this, a `target` folder is generated.
+   - `mvn clean install -DskipTests=true` (Mac OS)
 4. Execute either of the following command from a terminal:
    - `mvn exec:java -Dexec.mainClass=com.cnb.conway.App`
    - `java -jar target/conway-gol.jar`
 5. Execute `mvn test` to run test cases.
+   - Known issue with RobotFX behave differently on Mac that mouse is moved out of region only on Mac OS.

 ## Usage